alexbfree/thesis/src/chapter-7.md

 Due to these collaborations and the ongoing and parallel nature of many of these projects to my PhD research, it is impossible to precisely delineate the origin of each idea or insight.
 In practice, ideas from my developing thesis and own thinking informed the projects' trajectories and thinking, and vice-versa.
 These ideas would not have emerged in this form without my participation, so they are not the sole intellectual property of others, but equally I would not have reached the same conclusions alone, so the ideas are not solely my own either.
 All diagrams and illustrations were produced by me, except where specified, and the overall synthesis and framing presented in this chapter is my own original work.
 Where this chapter includes material from the four projects, that material is either already public, or permission has been obtained from the corresponding project teams.

-### Theories of Change

-To provide a structure for cataloguing the insights conveyed by this chapter, I use a _Theory of Change (ToC)_ framing.
-ToC is a set of methodologies is commonly used by philanthropists, educators and those trying to improve the lives of disadvantaged populations [@brest2010]; the theories can be used in different ways including planning, participatory design and field evaluation of the effectiveness of new initiatives.
-There are many different implementations, but common to most of them is a focus on explicitly mapping out desired outcomes [@taplin2012] with a clear focus on who is acting and whether the change being brought about is a change in action, or a change in thinking [@vanEs2015].
-In this chapter, ToC theory will be used in a very limited way, not as a methodology but simply to provide a structural frame for proposed changes, as described below.
-Using ToC to perform evaluation of the effectiveness of proposed change approaches in action in society would be well beyond the scope of this thesis.
-Nonetheless, this frame is a useful way to map out the different approaches to changing the world in pursuit of the ideal of better HDR.

-![Figure 29: The Four Dimensions of Change[^17]](./src/figs/fig29-dimensions-of-change.png)

-[^17]: Diagram used here unchanged from _Hivos ToC Guidelines_ [@vanEs2015, 90] under a CC-BY-NC-SA 3.0 license, whose authors state that this diagram was adapted from earlier work by Wilber (1996), Keystone (2008) and Retolaza (2010, 2012).

-Figure 29 illustrates the aspects of ToC thinking that section 7.4 will use as its frame.
-Specifically, desired changes can be broken down into:

-- _**Internal changes**_: changes in thinking, feeling, reasoning, understanding, attitudes or identity.
-- _**External changes**_: changes in actions, behaviour, interactions, structure, policy, technological capability, processes and the external environment.

-At the same time, desired changes can be broken down into:

-- _**Individual changes**_: changes to individual thought or actions
-- _**Collective changes**_: changes to the thoughts or actions of groups of people together, or to the systems, practices and norms of society at large.

-These two splits produce four dimensions of change, and form four quadrants representing different types of change, which are shown in Figure 29 and described here:

-- _**Individual/Internal (II)**_: This top-left quadrant represents changes to what individuals know and understand, and to how they think, feel and plan to take action.
-- _**Individual/External (IE)**_: This top-right quadrant represents changes to how individuals' relationships with others; acting (or being enabled to act) differently in their daily lives and when interacting within society.
-- _**Collective/Internal (CI)**_: This bottom-left quadrant represents changes in the shared knowledge of groups of people or to the collective identity or values of social groups.
-- _**Collective/External (CE)**_: This bottom-right quadrant represents changes to the structures and procedures within which people operate, including technology, law, societal norms and communications.

-Key to ToC thinking is the idea that making changes in one quadrant can stimulate change in others; for example, collective learning about data attitudes and practices, such as the research conducted in this PhD, (lower left quadrant) could inform the design of new technologies, interfaces or processes (lower right quadrant), which if built could make new structures available to have an impact on improving individual-provider relationships (upper-right quadrant).
-The changes to those relationships could then in turn lead to individuals thinking and feeling differently (upper left quadrant), for example feeling more empowered or having greater awareness of data practices.

 Defining and Refining 'Human Data Relations' (HDR){#7.2}
 --------------------------------------------------